spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/security/security-assurance/field-security/customer-assurance-package.html.md

 ## CAP request process

 Due to the nature of some of GitLab's security reports, the [Customer Package](https://about.gitlab.com/security/cap/) is availble under a Non Discolsure Agreement or confidentiality contractual clauses only.

+**Note** Customers who have registered for services via GitLab.com and paid via credit card will be required to sign a purpose specific NDA before the CAP can be distributed.

 These resources can be requested by a GitLab team member on behalf of a customer/prospect using the **Customer Assurance workflow** in the [#sec-fieldsecurity](https://gitlab.slack.com/archives/CV5A53V70) slack channel or opening an issue directly in the [Customer Assurance Service Desk](https://gitlab.com/gitlab-com/gl-security/security-assurance/field-security-team/customer-assurance-activities/caa-servicedesk).